Celebration

 Genesis 19:37, Jasher 19:58b

-And the firstborn daughter of Lot bore a son, and called his name Moab, saying, “From my father did I conceive him:” the same is the father of the Moabites to this day.
+Lot’s oldest daughter gave birth to a son and named him Moab, saying, “From my father did I conceive him.”
+He is the ancestor of the Moabites to this day.

 Benammi born